pagi-org/spec/pagi.md

 ### Schema API {#schema-api}

 For the purposes of interacting with a graph within code, it is necessary to have knowledge of the schema that applies to that graph.
 It is necessary that a schema be available for introspection along with the [common apis](#common-apis) defined in the following section.

 A schema is represented as a collection of "nodeType" objects.
 Each NodeType object provides all specified information for that node type, and seamlessly merges properties and edges provided by traits as well as extensions.

-Following is a general notion of the types and methods available in the Schema API:
+Following is a general outline of the types and methods expected to be available in implementations of the Schema API.
+Method signatures are intended to be representative, not prescriptive; implementations should adhere to idiomatic style conventions in the appropriate language.

 #### Schema